awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 An image pipeline begins with the build phase of the build stage when it runs\.
 The base image is downloaded, and configuration that is specified for the build phase of the component is applied to build and launch an instance\.

 Validate phase
-After the instance is launched and all of the build phase customizations are applied, the validation phase begins\.
-During the validation phase, Image Builder validates that customizations are applied successfully, based on configuration that is specified for the validate phase of the component\.
-If the instance validation is successful, the instance is turned off, an image is created, and Image Builder continues to the test stage\.*Test stage:*
+After Image Builder launches the instance and applies all of the build phase customizations, the validation phase begins\.
+During this phase, Image Builder ensures that all of the customizations work as expected, based on the configuration that the component specifies for the validate phase\.
+If the instance validation succeeds, Image Builder stops the instance, creates an image, and then continues to the test stage\.*Test stage:*

 Test phase
-The test stage has only one phase – test\.
-During this phase, an instance is launched from the image that was created after the validation phase completed successfully\.
-Image Builder runs test components during this phase to verify that the instance is healthy, and is functioning as expected\.
+During this phase, Image Builder launches an instance from the image that it created after the validation phase completed successfully\.
+Image Builder runs test components during this phase to verify that the instance is healthy and functions as expected\.

+Container host test phase
+After Image Builder runs the test phase for all of the components that you selected in the container recipe, Image Builder runs this phase for container workflows\.
+The container host test phase can run additional tests that validate container management and custom runtime configurations\.

 ## Pricing<a name="image-builder-pricing"></a>